 Tom Lyden also made a strange comment about the rear slider being open “apparently for the family dog.”
-That makes no sense.
+That doesn’t make sense to me.
 I won’t dispute the fact that Tom Lyden is an investigator but I do wonder how much investigating he did on this case before releasing his video report.

-The last time Mason Hendricks saw David in December of 2014, David “looked like he literally was eating, sleeping and breathing on his computer.
+The last time Mason Hendricks saw David, in December of 2014, David “looked like he literally was eating, sleeping and breathing on his computer.
 Failure was not an option for him.”
-Yet Hendricks believes David murdered his wife and child before killing himself. that seems like failure to me.
-Lyden also reported that Hendricks believes David Crowley suffered from PTSD.
+Yet Hendricks believed David murdered his wife and child before killing himself.
+That seems like failure to me.
+Lyden also reported that Hendricks stated David Crowley suffered from PTSD.
 Hendricks still believes David is guilty “and there’s no denying it.”

 Danny Mason, heavily involved in the Gray State project, told Tom Lyden, “At the tail-end of it, [David] was living the Gray State…it almost embodied him, almost to the extent of where it would dictate a lot of his thoughts and his ideas, and his, I guess, outlook in reality.”

 Don’t be surprised if Danny Mason and Joe Biggs move forward with the Gray State movie.
-If they do, please understand that this will be their version of Gray State and not David’s Crowley’s vision for the project; unless they use Crowley’s last re-write of the script.
+If they do, please understand that this will be their version of Gray State and not David Crowley’s.
 If Gray State is ever produced, I want you all to understand this film will be made by those who believe David Crowley is guilty.
 Welcome to the Gray Stage.
 Take a seat and applaud on cue.